victorma17/FaucetLocalEthMiniApp/readme.md

 // direcion of the destiny of the funds from faucet account curl localhost:3455/faucet/<<Your 0x Wallet Account >>

-//Remember to refresh the cache in metamask to see the balance of the new account, could take a minutes
+//Remember to refresh the cache in metamask or the entire explorer to see the balance of the new account, could take a minutes

 curl localhost:3455/balance/<<Your 0x Wallet Account >>
 ```